+The Government approved the ECC to serve 50-75 (based on capacity at the time) students exhibiting chronic behavioral challenges that cannot be handled in a traditional school environment.
+The ECC will identify, assess and provide curative services to children with chronic behavior difficulties who require self contained or pullout education for all or part of their day.
 The ECC will provide a continuum of educational needs to offer a multi-tiered system of support to address both academic and behavioral problems outside a traditional school environment, including addressing socio-environmental causes of the child's behavioral needs, parent support groups and individual case management managed by the Student Support Services (SSSD) division of MECYS.
 Care teams will be supported to conduct Functional Behavioral Assessments to inform a child's Behavior Intervention Plan and Individual Education Plan which would outline the support a child will receive.
 Up-skilling and continuing education will support the care team to provide children with optimal individual care and monitoring for students to reintegrate into an inclusive education environment or continue with a self-contained program.

-Component 2: Rebuilding the Philipsburg Jubilee Library
+Component 2: Rebuilding the Sint Maarten Library

-The project will finance the reconstruction of the Philipsburg Jubilee Library (PJL).
+The project will finance the reconstruction of the Sint Maarten Library (StML).
 The preliminary estimated budget for this component is US\$10 million.
-The Philipsburg Jubilee Library had a media lab that was used as a learning facility for a large share of the population that did not have access to computers and the internet.
+The Sint Maarten Library had a media lab that was used as a learning facility for a large share of the population that did not have access to computers and the internet.
 The facility was used to conduct afterschool classes and reading programs for various schools within the community.
-The PJL provided reading materials for the population, and it was visited by around 40,000 people annually before Hurricane Irma.
-During Hurricane Irma, the Philipsburg Jubilee Library was damaged beyond repair.
+The StML provided reading materials for the population and it was visited by around 40,000 people annually before Hurricane Irma.
+During Hurricane Irma, the Sint Maarten Library was damaged beyond repair.